nashihunamien/terraform-infra-exercise/README.md

 This is personal terraform GCP exercise repo.
 Infra diagram can be found in topology folder.

-This terraform runs locally with GCS backend due to my personal GCP account features limitation.
+This terraform *runs locally with GCS backend* due to my personal GCP account features limitation.
+Github action is not running due to service account limitation as well.

 This terraform exercise contains:
  - [x] Iam binding